Shivpuri, Patna: Geography

 Shivpuri is located in the central part of Patna, the capital city of Bihar, India.
-It extends from A. N. College in the north to B.S.E.B.
-Colony, Patel Nagar in the south.
+It extends from A. N. College in the north to BSEB Colony Patel Nagar in the south.
 To its east lie Mohanpur and Punaichak, while to the west are Patel Nagar, Indrapuri, and Mahesh Nagar.

 The locality derives its name from the Shiv Mandir (a temple dedicated to Lord Shiva) situated at the entrance near A. N. College, just beyond the railway crossing (now Atal Path).
 Another notable place of worship is the Radha Krishna Sai Mandir, which attracts thousands of devotees every Thursday.
 Near the Sai Mandir, a large mural of Lord Buddha in a seated posture can be seen on the front wall of a building named Siyaram Sadan.

-Dr. B. Sahani's Electro Homeopathy Clinic is one of the oldest clinics in the area.
 Other long-established institutions include Tarang Press, Marigold Convent School, and HRDT School.

 Some of the prominent landmarks in the locality are:

 North: The Hanuman Mandir, located opposite the Gyan Ganga Building.
 South: C. P. Thakur Path, where the old Canada Bhawan is situated.
 East: Shrikanta Bhawan, regarded as one of the oldest Kayastha community buildings on the eastern side of Shivpuri.

-West: The residence of former ward councillor Mrs. Pravila Singh, located near the open drainage channel.